 No current or former official or employee shall use or disclose, other than in the performance of his public duties and responsibilities, or as may be required by law, confidential information gained in the course of or by reason of his employment....
 "Confidential information" as defined in this same Section means "any informaton that may be obtained pursuant to the Illinois Freedom of Information Act as amended."
 According to the Freedom of Information Office such confidential information includes but is not limited to "proposals and bids for any contract, grant, or agreement, including information which if it were disclosed would frustrate procurement or give advantage to any person proposing to enter into a contractor agreement with the body, until an award or final selection is made."
 Under this prohibition on the use or disclosure of confidential information, individual A would be prohibited from using or disclosing any information designated as confidential under the Illinois Freedom of Information Act, including information which if it were disclosed would give an advantage to this organization its efforts to enter into the Police Dispatch Policy contract with the City or to obtain any other contract with the City.
-Page Four March 29, 1989 Section 26.2-9(a) of the Ethics Ordinance states that:
+Section 26.2-9(a) of the Ethics Ordinance states that:

 No elected official or employee may represent or have an economic interest in the representation of any person other than the City in any formal or informal proceeding or transaction before any City agency in which the agency's action or non-action is of a non-ministerial nature;....
 The term "representation" used in this section covers any of a broad range of activities in which one person acts as the spokesperson for another person or group.
 Such activities would include making appearances before City agencies on behalf of non-City parties, contacting City officials by phone or by letter on behalf of other persons, and signing petitions, contracts or any other proposals and documents submitted by this organization to City agencies for review.
-This section of the Ordinance would prohibit individual Afrom representing the organization between any City agency.
+This section of the Ordinance would prohibit individual Afrom representing the organization between the agency.
 In specific he would be prohibited from 1) negotiating any business agreement between this organization and the City; 2) contacting City officials or employees, either in person, in writing or by phone, to promote the interests of this organization as president of the Board of that organization; or 3) signing any proposals, contracts, or other documents which are submitted to City agencies.
-In summary, the Board maintains that based on the information it has received concerning the circumstances of this case, it would not violate provisions of the Ethics Ordinance for individual A to serve as the board president of a not-for-profit agency receiving a contract from the City, but that he would be prohibited from attempting to use his City position to influence City decisions affecting the organization and from representing it before the City in any manner.
-He may not contact City employees or officials on behalf of this organization and so prohibited from allowing the use of his name in connection with this organization and use or disclose confidential information he may have gained in virtue of his City employment, including any information that would give this organization and advantage in obtaining any City contract.
+In summary, the Board maintains that based on the information it has received concerning the circumstances of this case, it would not violate provisions of the Ethics Ordinance for to serve as the board president of a not-for-profit agency receiving a contract from the City, but that he would be prohibited from attempting to use his City position to influence City decisions affecting this organization and from representing it the City in any manner.
+He may not contact City employees or officials on behalf of this organization an sign documents submitted to the City on behalf of it.
+He would be prohibited from allowing the use of his name in connection with this arganization and contract between that organization and the City.
+Finally, he may not use or disclose confidential information he may have gained in virtue of his City employment, including any information that would give + ks organization an advantage in obtaining any City contract.
 Page Five March 29, 1989 We appreciate your inquiry.
 If you have further questions regarding this matter, please don't hesitate to call our office.
-Sincerely, S. Brandzel (A)
+Sincerely, S. Brandzel S. Brandzel Chairman